Fantik94/Fantik94/README.md

-# Bienvenue sur mon github.
-Je suis Baptiste 👋
+# Welcome to my GitHub.
+I'm Baptiste 👋

-Je suis passionné de toutes les technologies tournant autour du web et des SI.
-Actuellement en Master 2 pour obtenir le diplome suivant : Expert en Étude et Développement du SI (option dev web).
+I am passionate about web technologies and Information Systems.
+Currently pursuing a Master’s degree in Information Systems Development with a specialization in web development.

-## Ce que je fais couramment:
+## What I specialize in:

-- Développement d'applications web avec **React** et **Vite**, le framework qui me plait le plus pour le moment ! 🚀
+- Developing web applications using **React** and **Vite**, the framework I enjoy the most at the moment! 🚀
-- Création d'API REST performantes et robustes avec **Node.js**.
+- Building performant and robust REST APIs with **Node.js**.
-- Expertise en tests automatisés, aussi bien avec **Selenium** en Python qu'avec **Cypress** pour des tests end-to-end fiables ainsi que des tests de charges et de sécurité.
+- Expertise in automated testing, including **Selenium** with Python and **Cypress** for end-to-end, load, and security testing.

-## Langages et Outils Favoris
+## Favorite Languages and Tools

 ![React](https://img.shields.io/badge/React-%2361DAFB.svg?style=for-the-badge&logo=React&logoColor=black)
 ![Vite](https://img.shields.io/badge/Vite-%23646CFF.svg?style=for-the-badge&logo=Vite&logoColor=white)